Linking and Styling Data with QGIS

 CTYNAME field), and the 2010 population (labeled as

 Now, open the attribute table for our original map of the counties (so you’ll have two attribute tables open at once).
-You’ll notice that it, too, contains a field (= column) listing all the county names, but in this file it’s called
+You’ll notice that it, too, contains a field (fields are columns) listing all the county names, but in this file it’s called

 NAMELSAD.
 Our two datasets (the county geographic data and the population data) both have the county names, and it doesn’t matter that one is labeled as